V01DM0L3/writeups/OverTheWire/Bandit/Level 14/README.md

 `nc` stands for netcat, which is something different than telnet, because we can't connect to remote shell as it works in `telnet` (basically ssh is something like secured telnet but it's realy basic explaination).

-We generally use nc to send data remotely to given port (that's exactly what we had to do in this task)
+We generally use nc to send or receive data remotely to/from given port (that's exactly what we had to do in this task)